tokio-rs/tracing/README.md

 // the `#[tracing::instrument]` attribute creates and enters a span
 // every time the instrumented function is called.
 The span is named after the
 // the function or method.
-Paramaters passed to the function are recorded as fields.
+Parameters passed to the function are recorded as fields.
 #[tracing::instrument]
 pub fn shave(yak: usize) -> Result<(), Box<dyn Error + 'static>> {
     // this creates an event at the DEBUG level with two fields: